 For example, instead of asking, “Where is the party and what time does it start?” it would be better to ask, “Where’s the party?” and “What time does it start?” separately.

-11. Listen carefully when someone is answering
+2. Not paying attention when someone is answering

 It is bad manners to ask someone a question and then talk over them when they try to respond.
 Don’t interrupt someone unless it’s absolutely essential.
 If you have a tendency to interrupt others, check out our guide on how to stop interrupting when someone is talking.